Extra payment under the child benefit scheme for children with extensive care needs

 You can qualify for an extra payment under the child benefit scheme if you have received child benefit at twice the basic rate for all 4 quarters of a calendar year, for a child who lives with you and needs extensive care.

-We also look at your income from work and whether you had a tax partner.
+We also take into account the income from work and whether you had a tax partner.

 If you did not have a tax partner or you had a tax partner for only part of the year, we will not take your income into account.

-For 2023, the conditions relating to income from work for tax partners have changed.
+Important: the conditions concerning income from work for tax partners changed with effect from 2023.

 If you are married or in a registered partnership , you are each other’s ‘tax partner’.
 You can also be tax partners if you live together.